Is Gabapentin an Opiate?

 Gabapentin was designed to be a synthetic analog of the neurotransmitter GABA, or gamma-aminobutyric acid.
 GABA is the primary inhibitory neurotransmitter in the brain and spinal cord.
 Neurotransmitters are chemical substances that are released by the neurons in the brain and spinal cord when they are activated, and they allow neurons to communicate with each other and to produce different types of behaviors.
 Inhibitory neurotransmitters like GABA slow the activity of other neurons, allowing for different types of control and communication between neurons in the brain and spinal cord.

 Opiate drugs are significant drugs of abuse and have received much attention in the media as drugs of abuse.
-Some of the more common and well-known opiate drugs include the illicit drug heroin and prescription medications like morphine, Vicodin (a combination of the over-the-counter pain reliever acetaminophen and the opiate drug hydrocodone), OxyContin (the opiate drug oxycodone), and many others.
+Some of the more common and well-known opiate drugs include the illicit drug heroin and prescription medications like morphine, Vicodin (a combination of the over-the-counter pain reliever acetaminophen and the opiate drug hydrocodone) that was discontinued in U.S. markets, OxyContin (the opiate drug oxycodone), and many others.

 Opiate drugs attached to specific receptor sites in the brain that are naturally designed to affect the subjective experience of pain and stress, and they are designed for endorphins and other neurotransmitters known as enkephalins.
 These neurotransmitters are often collectively referred to as endogenous opiates and the receptor sites as opioid receptors.
 Thus, both drugs are chemically different with different mechanisms of action.